Allow ESPs and multiple ESMs

 Requires addressing issue #28 first.

-#11 Updated by Mark Siewert over 1 year ago
+#11 Updated by Mark Siewert almost 2 years ago

 Basic code for loading and merging multiple plugins has been added to the branch "multiple_esm_esp", which will be pushed to the repository ASAP.
 Data merging/overwriting that can be done automatically is in place.
 However, there are a few individual subsystems that need to be made aware separately of multiple plugin support, as they may use a special merging process (i.e. anything that can not be summarized with "replace existing data").
 Right now, I am seeing 7 different subsystems that need a special treatment (and I hope that no more will emerge):